20 December 2021

 Tocilizumab (Actemra®) is a type of biologic medication that has been recommended by the World Health Organisation as a treatment for patients seriously ill from COVID-19.
 With the growing need for effective COVID-19 treatments worldwide, demand has been outstripping supply.

-Tocilizumab is not currently used to treat COVID-19 in Australia, but it is used here to treat:
+Tocilizumab is used in Australia to treat:

 - Rheumatoid arthritis

 - Giant cell arteritis

 It can normally be given by intravenous (IV) infusion in a hospital or infusion centre or injected subcutaneously using a pre-filled syringe or pre-filled auto-injector pen.
 However, severe shortages of all tocilizumab dosages and devices since July 2021 meant affected patients have had to review their treatment options with their prescriber.

 Limited Supply of Tocilizumab Now Available in Australia

 On 20 December 2021, the Australian Rheumatology Association (ARA) met with representatives from the Therapeutic Goods Administration (TGA), Arthritis Australia and Roche (the supplier of Actemra®) to discuss the supply situation.
 Stock of IV tocilizumab has now arrived in Australia.
 This is enough to ease the current severe shortage but it is not enough to completely resolve the situation.